 - You can obtain a job in the receiving state or possess other financial means to support yourself.

 There are also scenarios where a receiving state must accept a qualified transfer from an offender who is either a member of the armed forces or a family member who lives with a member of the armed forces.
-For example:

-- You are a member of the armed forces currently on probation in Texas and you have been deployed to the receiving state.
+- You are a member of the armed forces currently on probation in Texas and have been deployed to the receiving state.

 Along similar lines, if you or your spouse hold a non-military job and a transfer to another state is necessary as a condition of maintaining your employment, you are eligible for a mandatory transfer under the Interstate Compact, assuming the person on probation still meets all of the other conditions described above.

+Want to Move Out of Texas?
 Contact a Collin County Criminal Defense Lawyer Today